hboutemy/sigstore-java-poc/release-signature/README.md

 Notice: need to add in each package descriptor the coordinates of the release descriptor, to be able to find this release descriptor.

+Pros:
-Pro: only 1 Rekor entry, and quite efficient verification of a file
+- only 1 Rekor entry,
+- quite efficient verification of a file

+Con:
+- 2 steps approach: more complex to specify, implement, run
-Con: 2 steps approach.
-No way to search in Rekor for a jar sha256 and find the entry
+- no way to search in Rekor for a jar sha256 and find the entry
+- Rekor is ready to accept that, but we need to define 2 descriptors conventions accepted by all JVM ecosystem

+### strategy #5: add some `multihashrekord` type to Rekord

+With a new Rekor type that would accept multiple signatures in one payload, Rekor could crreate just one entry in the ledger that would contain many files signatures: tracked as [Rekor #845 issue](https://github.com/sigstore/rekor/issues/845).

+Pros:
+- only 1 Rekor entry,
+- spec at Rekor type level, reusable for other needs

+Con:
+- Rekor is not ready to accept that

 ## Demo